 Immunisation status should be reviewed prior to starting etanercept.
 If necessary, vaccines should be updated.
 Annual influenza vaccination is recommended.

-Side effects and risks of etanercept
+What are the side effects and risks of etanercept?

 Etanercept appears to be very well tolerated.
 Mild to moderate injection site reactions (redness, swelling, itching, pain) appear to be the most common side effect.
 These tend to occur in the first month and then become less frequent.
 Cool compresses and 1% hydrocortisone ointment may help to alleviate injection site discomfort.
 Some people complain of itchy skin, and weight gain has been reported.

-If any of the following symptoms or signs are severe or do not go away you should contact your doctor.
+If any of the following symptoms or signs are severe or do not go away, you should contact your doctor:

 - Coughing, wheezing, breathlessness or chest pain